Freely-Given-org/BibleReferences/README.md

 ## Proposal

 1. To not have or allow any whitespace within the links
+2. To only use characters which are safe in a URL so including – _ . , + ! * ' $ ( ) and excluding ? & / | \ " % ~ # [ ] { } < > ^
+3. To only use characters which are common on computer keyboards, so excluding $ (locale specific) and Unicode characters like en-dash and other non-ASCII special characters
-2. To use our [Bible Codes](https://github.com/Freely-Given-org/BibleCodes) for Bible IDs -- owners of Bible versions can submit their codes via Issues
+4. To use our [Bible Codes](https://github.com/Freely-Given-org/BibleCodes) for Bible IDs -- owners of Bible versions can submit their codes via Issues
-3. To use our [Bible Books Codes](https://github.com/Freely-Given-org/BibleBooksCodes) which all start with letters and so can also be used as variable names in most computer languages
+5. To use our [Bible Books Codes](https://github.com/Freely-Given-org/BibleBooksCodes) which all start with letters and so can also be used as variable names in most computer languages
-4. To try to make use of punctuation unambiguous, e.g., if if a period separates Bible Code from Book Code like "RSV52.MAT" to not also use period in another part of the link.
+6. To try to make use of punctuation unambiguous, e.g., if if a period separates Bible Code from Book Code like "RSV52.MAT" to not also use period in another part of the link.
-5. To propose an HTML compatible form for use on websites -- currently every man and his dog uses different links, e.g id="C4V5" or "004-005", etc.
+7. To propose an HTML compatible form for use on websites -- currently every man and his dog uses different links, e.g id="C4V5" or "004-005", etc.
-6. More to come...
+8. More to come...